Home » UAE » Dubai City » What to Wear in Dubai – A Complete Guide for Tourists

 Dubai, the scintillating epitome of luxury and modern life, is an extravagant blend of Western modernity and Middle Eastern culture.
 While Dubai showcases its extravagance and opulence extensively, it is also deeply rooted in Islamic culture and has ties to its Bedouin era.
 Dubai’s glitz and glamour may entice you into thinking that modern attire is the norm, but that isn’t the case.
 Dubai is a part of a Muslim-centred nation – the UAE.
-Yes, Dubai is more lenient compared to other emirates, but it follows Islamic customs, which means not all types of apparel are appropriate for locals.
+Yes, Dubai is more lenient compared to other emirates, but it adheres to Islamic customs, which means not all types of apparel are appropriate for locals.

 What you should wear